 I received my BS from Towson University in communications and my MBA from Loyola University Maryland.
 I have a strong marketing and nonprofit management background and for most of my career I worked in direct response marketing.
 Many of my clients were national nonprofit organizations and I would help them develop marketing strategies.
 I realized I loved the mission-driven core of these nonprofits, and I wanted to do what they were doing to make the world a better place.
 I was lucky enough to eventually work for Special Olympics and then as executive director of Muscular Dystrophy Association.

-Why did you decide to take our Online Professional in Human Resources course?
+Why did you decide to take our self-paced Human Resources Certification Prep Course?

 When COVID-19 reared its ugly head, I was a casualty of the economic impact of the pandemic and furloughed from my job as executive director for the Maryland office of a national health-focused nonprofit.
 I took the opportunity to assess my strengths and skills in order to find a career where I could apply my talents in a role with a little more stability, that was also poised for growth.
 With my background and experience in management, I knew I could help the workforce of any company with everything from talent search, to on-boarding, performance management, skills development and even business growth strategy.
 And, I chose to transfer my skills into a human resources career!
 I knew I needed some type of certification, not only to enhance my HR skills, but to help me in my job search.
 A professional HR certification on my resume would show that I was serious and committed to a transition into HR.
 Through my research, I found an excellent array of HR courses at Towson University—my alma matter!

 How did enrolling in our course change your career path?
 How did you benefit from taking the course?